-The most expensive thing about living cost in Italy is the rents, and once you’ve taken care of that, most other things are pretty reasonable.
+The most expensive thing about living cost in Italy is the rent, and once you’ve taken care of that, most other things are pretty reasonable.

-So all in all, if you can spend only 45% of your salary for rental, and save the rest for transportation, groceries, recreation and utilities then it’s likely you can live comfortably.Cost of Living Index:
+So all in all, if you can spend only 45% of your salary on rental, and save the rest for transportation, groceries, recreation, and utilities then it’s likely you can live comfortably.Cost of Living Index: